Prolost Watches

 Some days you know exactly which watch to wear.
 And some days… maybe let fate decide.

 The Carousel is a deceptively simple random roll of the dice, that you gently guide by picking a mood (Neglected?
-Favorite?), and maybe a broad type of watch.
-Then spin, and see where it lands.
+Favorite?), and maybe a broad type of watch (GMT?
+Chronograph?).
+Then Spin, and see where it lands.

-There’s an odd giddy delight in promising yourself you’ll abide by the choice.
+There’s a giddy delight in promising yourself you’ll abide by the choice.

 “When a man becomes preeminent, he is expected to have… enthusiasms.”

 I hope you’ll find, as I have, that Prolost Watches is more than just a tool.
 It’s a way to hold your entire collection in your hand.
-To understand it, hone it, manage it.
+To understand it, manage it, share it.

 But most importantly, to enjoy it.